louisopen/ReedSwitch/README.md

-# Demo program for Assembly
+# Demo Reed-switch detect both side on C-like
 Double side detector of the reed-switch on very low power comsumption, demo with C-like language of HOLTEK MCU and the system used internal RC and free running on HT66F002 8ssop.